thesofakillers/dlml-tutorial/README.md

 ## Closing words

-I hope this post can be useful.
+I hope this post was helpful.
 I came across DLML during my MSc thesis on language-enabled imitation learning and while there are several high quality posts online, I couldn't find a single one that summarized the process in its entirety, from motivation to implementation, so I decided to write it myself,